phcode-dev/docs/docs/03-Features/01-editing-text.md

 ---

 ## Quick Edit
-With the **Quick Edit**, you can edit your CSS file directly within HTML files.
+With **Quick Edit**, you can edit your CSS file directly within HTML files.

 [Read More](./08-quick-edit.md)